‘Senseless crime’: The victims of July Fourth shootings

 “I just wanted her to have a chance at life,” he said.
 “Whatever she wanted to do, I was going to be there no matter what.
 To see my daughter on the table with a gunshot wound to the forehead, that’ll change somebody’s life.”

-No arrests have been made, but police said a person of interest was being questioned.

-Teachers remembered her as shy yet diligent as she completed remote lessons at the end of first grade.
+Teachers remembered Natalia as shy yet diligent as she completed remote lessons at the end of first grade.

 “Sometimes, her quiet spirit gave her the strength to lead the reading lessons within her group, and she soared when it came to doing math,” said a statement from the school.
 “During e-learning, Natalia was always present and participating.
 At the end of each class session, she would type in the chat box, ‘I Love You.’”